-This month’s book list embraces the goal of the Lifetime of Reading Challenge by featuring books that connect characters from different generations!
+This book list embraces the goal of the Lifetime of Reading Challenge by featuring books that connect characters from different generations!
 A few of the titles on our list are books about intergenerational relationships within families (like between grandparents and grandchildren).
 However, many other books explore different generations’ characteristics through unexpected friendships.

 The definition of Intergenerational, as it relates to literature, refers to a book involving characters of different age groups.
 More specifically, in acadmeic research terms, according to Professor Feliciano Villar, intergeneration is defined as “the involvement of members of two or more generations in activities that could potentially make them aware of different perspectives.”

 In selecting titles for our list, we’ve focused primarily (but not exclusively) on contemporary stories that feature intergenerational friendships between characters that are more than a few decades apart in age.
 We’ve curated a diverse list of recommended books, ranging from literary fiction to lighter reads.
 In addition to reflecting a wide range of life experiences, the main characters also vary in ethnicity, religion, sexual orientation, class, background, lifestyle, and more.

 Because intergenerational relationships are such a beloved storyline, many of the books on the 60, 70, 80, and 90-100-something lists would also fit this month’s prompt.
 In many cases, it was hard to decide where to slot books.
 So, feel free to revisit those lists as well.